|This Month's Totals and Average|

 Took the train from Fenny Stratford station to Bletchley for a visit to Bletchley Park , the home of the Codebreakers from WW2.
 A fascinating insight into their origins and work during the war, and the technology advances they made to permit them to carry out the task.
 One can just walk round the grounds and Huts, but (human) guided tours of the museum are available as well as electronic audiovisual guides (these have video presentations as well as the usual audio commentary).

-One of the Huts at Bletchley is now home to The National Museum of Computing .
-One word of warning, though; a separate entry fee is payable for this museum.
+One of the Huts at Bletchley is now home to The National Museum of Computing.
+One word of warning, though; this is an independent museum sited in the grounds of Bletchley and a separate entry fee is payable.
 If you wish to get more information about Colossus (possibly seeing it working), this is a necessity, but does also give a history of computing from the start made by the Codebreakers (a replica of the first true 'computer' can also be seen running).

 Away promptly again, headed through Milton Keynes for Bletchley.
 "Vagabond", moored behind us overnight, was also leaving so we paired them down the lock.
 Stopped at Trevithik Court wharf for a visit to shops and "Vagabond" continued ahead.
 Resumed and had lunch on the move.